 - Does your customer understand the features?

 Content regarding customer service:

 These are some of the key areas where businesses focus on creating content.
 There are many other issues that might be addressed by content marketing and are unique to your industry.
 Hence you need to look out for those issues in coordination with the sales team or the customer service team.

 Here you are creating content that helps customers get past the “my product is good enough, but it could be better” area.
 Now is the time to create customer loyalty or customer advocacy.
 Within your client base, there will be a small percentage of people who truly love what you sell.
 In such cases, word-of-mouth still reigns supreme and hence you should create content to encourage these customers to speak about you.

 Some of the key points that need to be addressed during this stage:

 - Go the extra mile to provide your customers extra from what they have already purchased.
 You should always be the next choice of making a purchase whenever the time comes.

 - Repurposing content for the current customers so that it is easily shareable, enables you to create a sales team outside your business venture.
 This also lets your business open up to new communities related to your current customers.
 These communities might not have heard about your business before but may have the need that your products can meet.

-Content marketing can fit any size of the businesses.
-You just need to answer the common questions or hurdles that your prospects face before making a purchase decision from you, even if they have bought it- are they satisfied with it, what steps is your company taking to ensure that it maintains long term relationships with the existing clients.
+Content marketing can fit any size of the business.
+You just need to answer the common questions or hurdles that your prospects face before making a purchase decision from you, even if they have bought it- are they satisfied with it, what steps is your company taking to ensure that it maintains long-term relationships with the existing clients.